 A Day in the Life of a Young Sheffield Steel Worker

-- In which time period do you think the young steel worker would not get paid whilst being trained?
+- In which time period do you think the young steel worker had least time to enjoy leisure activities?